soliantconsulting/SimpleFM/doc/src/repositories/working-with-repositories.md

 This will query will look for any record which `ID` is either 1 or 2 and which `Name` equals "foo", but the `Status` field must not be "closed".

-!!!note "Query quoting"
-    Values in a find query are never quoted automatically, so you'll need to quote those values manually via the `quoteString()` method of the repository.